 Blood pressure

 High blood pressure is a major risk factor for heart disease.
-There are two blood pressure measures:
+There are 2 blood pressure measures:

 • Systolic pressure – the pressure when your heart beats while pumping blood.